clockworklabs/SpacetimeDBLibCSharp/Codegen/README.md

 - `[SpacetimeDB.Type]` - generates a `GetSatsTypeInfo()` static method that registers this type with the runtime and returns a `TypeInfo` object.
 It supports only `struct`s for now to explicitly forbid infinitely recursive types and to make the implementation simpler, as it doesn't need to deal with type references - each table is registered as an entirely self-contained type together with its nested structs if any.
 This is unlikely to be a problem in common scenarios, but it will be optimised in the future.

+  All the nested fields will be added to the product type.
+Because it's not possible to implement static extension methods on 3rd-party types (including built-ins) in C#, the codegen is responsible for manually routing different types to their `TypeInfo` descriptors.
+See various static `TypeInfo` properties and helper methods on `SpacetimeDB.SATS.BuiltinType` (`Runtime/AlgebraicType.cs`) and routing logic in `Utils.GetTypeInfo` (`Codegen/Utils.cs`) for more details.

-  It also supports emulation of tagged enums in C#.
+- `[SpacetimeDB.Type]` - also supports emulation of tagged enums in C#.
 For that, the struct needs to inherit a marker interface `SpacetimeDB.TaggedEnum<Variants>` where `Variants` is a named tuple of all possible variants, e.g.:

   ```csharp
   [SpacetimeDB.Type]